Christina Dioguardi, Principal Bassoon

 Christina holds a BM from the Eastman School of Music and an MM and Graduate Diploma from the New England Conservatory, where she worked under the tutelage of Richard Svoboda, principal bassoon of the Boston Symphony Orchestra.
 At present, she is pursing a PhD in Musicology at Brandeis University.
 Christina continually draws inspiration from her teachers past and present, including Charles Bailey, John Hunt, Toni Lipton, Stephen Walt, and Marc Goldberg.

 When not playing the bassoon or analyzing Italian madrigals, Christina can be found teaching at the Bar Method Boston.
-She currently lives in Boston, MA with her husband Steve and their two cats Marvin and Luna.
+She currently lives in Boston, MA with her two cats Marvin and Luna.